TranslatorBahasaIsyarat/TASYA-ANDROID/README.md

 To use TASYA Mobile, you need:

-- An Android device running Android SDK X.X.X or higher.
+- An Android device running Android SDK 21 or higher.
-- Kotlin programming language installed.

 ## Installation